Skip to main content

 To apply for WACTAC, you must:

-• Be interested in learning more about contemporary art and museums.
-You do not need to be an artist!
+• Be interested in learning more about contemporary art and museums – you do not need to be an artist!

 Resources

-Explore a free download of the Walker Art Center’s Museum Teen Programs How-To Kit, a publication offering reflections, conversations, and essays on cohort-based teen programs at museums across the United States.
 Featuring contributions from a range of museum teen education professionals, this publication is intended to be used as a tool for navigating the unique challenges of facilitating impactful creative youth development in museums.
 Created by and for educators, the How-To Kit provides a plethora of resources and instructions for applied activities.